ttsudarshan/ttsudarshan/README.md

 - 🌱 I’m currently learning Machine Leraning.
 - 📫 How to reach me: sudarshantiwary09@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play even tho I suck at it.
+- ⚡ Fun fact: I love to play Chess even tho I suck at it.

 <!---
 ttsudarshan/ttsudarshan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.